Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Summary

 For all objects, we measured the offset of the transient position from the host-galaxy nucleus, as well as the basic host-galaxy properties (e.g., stellar mass, star formation rate or SFR).
 Combining our results with all literature objects, for a total sample of 13 objects, we find that the offset distribution appears intermediate to CCSNe and SLSNe.
 We find that the host galaxy masses and SFRs trace the full CCSN sequence, and that---even correcting for the fact that we are biased towards detecting LFBOTs in higher-mass galaxies, due to our requirement of a host-galaxy detection---the intrinsic mass distribution appears to be consistent with both SLSNe and CCSNe.

 The similar radio light curves imply a similar circumburst medium for LFBOTs, and therefore a progenitor scenario that can produce a consistent medium timed with the terminal event, such as the merger of a massive star with a compact object.
 This argument was made when the sample size of LFBOTs was much smaller \citep{metzger2022}, but here we confirm it with a much larger number of events.

-Future LFBOT studies would benefit from longer-term optical monitoring (to confirm or rule out the presence of a plateau as observed in AT2024aehp), deeper X-ray observations (i.e., with \emph{Chandra}), and selection in other bands of the electromagnetic spectrum to mitigate some of the biases present here.
-Deep optical imaging from the Rubin Observatory, as well as high-cadence UV surveys such as ULTRASAT, will enable LFBOTs to be discovered and followed up much earlier in their evolution.
+For future LFBOT studies, we would suggest longer-term optical monitoring (to confirm or rule out the presence of a plateau as observed in AT2024aehp), deeper X-ray observations (i.e., with \emph{Chandra}), and selection in other bands of the electromagnetic spectrum to mitigate some of the biases present here.
+LFBOT studies are also poised to benefit from new and upcoming surveys.
+The deep sensitivity of the Legacy Survey of Space and Time on the Rubin Observatory and the development of very-high-cadence surveys like ULTRASAT can simultaneously expand our number of LFBOTs and enable us to study them in greater depth.
+These observatories, among others such as UVEX and the Argus Array, can provide breakthroughs in our understanding of LFBOTs.